Prevent A Basement Flooded With Sewage | Helpful Cause, Cures, and Information

 Regular drain line maintenance

-The best method to prevention is by having the entire length of the drain line checked by professional plumber.
-Using a HD sewer camera, it is possible to see the condition of the inner surface and whether there is a clog or crack to address.
-If needs be, the plumber may use hydro-jet to get rid of signs of clogging due to tree roots, grease, sand, and other solid objects inside the pipe.
+The best method to prevent this is by having the entire length of the drain line checked by professional plumber.
+Using an HD sewer camera, it is possible to see the condition of the inner surface and whether there is a clog or crack to address.
+If need be, the plumber may use a hydro-jet to get rid of signs of clogging due to tree roots, grease, sand, and other solid objects inside the pipe.
 If your line is 100%, and you still get floods, think about a sewer valve.

 Securing sewer caps tightly in place